NEUROIMAGING / NEUROSONOLOGY

 Dynamic DSA

-- enables to detect the side and level of the compression (can be anywhere from C6 input to C1/2 stage)
+- it identifies the side and level of the compression (can be anywhere from C6 entrance to C1/2 level)

-- DSA can’t tell the exact cause of the compression
+- DSA cannot determine the exact cause of the compression

 Dynamic CTA

-- able to detect the exact site and cause of the compression
+- able to identify the exact location and cause of the compression

 Dynamic MRA